petra-sargent/che-docs/src/main/pages/overview/introduction.md

 Each workspace is defined with a JSON data model that contains the definition of its projects, its runtimes, its IDE, and other necessary information that allows a Che server to create replicas.
 This allows workspaces to move from one location to another, such as from one Che server to another Che server.
 You will never have the "but it runs on that computer" issue again.
 Workspaces can also have their internal state snapshot and saved in a registry, so replicas can be created from the original template, or from images that contain modifications made after a user started working with the workspace.

 Both the Che server and each workspace have their own embedded RESTful APIs.
 Everything that is done by the user dashboard Web application and the browser IDE is done over RESTful APIs.
 You can access these APIs using swagger as Swagger configurations are provided within each service.
-The API set within the server and each workspace dynamically changes based upon the plugins that have been deployed by the admin or the user.
+The API set within the server and each workspace dynamically changes based upon the plug-ins that have been deployed by the admin or the user.

 {% include image.html file="intro/intro-share-workspace.png" %}